-TL;DR: Using rule-based evaluations for usability is an efficient way to improve interfaces
+TL;DR: Rule-based evaluations for usability are an efficient way to improve interfaces

 Rule-based evaluation methods prescribe a process for evaluating the interface and for creating a summarizing representation of the findings.

-To apply rule-based evaluation methods need some experience or training, but they are easier to learn than empirical testing which is often based on half a psychology major worth of learning.
-Also, no participants will be hurt in the application of rule based methods in case they are applied wrongly.
+To apply rule-based evaluation methods you need some experience or training, but they are easier to learn than empirical testing which is often based on half a psychology major worth of learning.
+Also, no participants will be hurt in the application of rule-based methods in case they are applied wrongly.

 Rule-based evaluation methods work differently and find partly different problems than user tests 8.
 In a comparison of interface evaluation methods, heuristic evaluation identified most problems for a rather low cost, whereas empirical usability testing did well on finding the serious problems but for a high cost and while missing problems caused by inconsistency in the interface 3.